parse-community/Parse-SDK-Flutter/packages/dart/README.md

 ---

 **This is now a dart package.
 The Flutter package was moved [here](https://pub.dev/packages/parse_server_sdk_flutter).**
+If you are using flutter you should migrate using [this](https://github.com/parse-community/Parse-SDK-Flutter/blob/release/2.0.0/docs/migrate-2-0-0.md) guide.

 **THIS README IS WORK IN PROGRESS!**
 Help out to improve this README on [GitHub](https://github.com/parse-community/Parse-SDK-Flutter/edit/master/packages/dart/README.md).